'It's an alarming situation': John Alexander says Dundee City Council will do all it can to support residents through latest lockdown - Evening Telegraph

 Chef Ewan Clark, 56, voiced frustration at apparent rule breakers, who he believes have played a part in the surging infection rates.

-He said: “If people had kept their heads down earlier and been more responsible we would eb through this by now.
+He said: “If people had kept their heads down earlier and been more responsible we would be through this by now.

 “I think it’s despicable because there’s people with no income, nothing, and folk are still willing to break the rules.”